 This website provides advice and information, which may or may not come from a trained mental-health professional – see our disclaimer.
-We have policies for moderation, privacy and cookies, and a guide to commenting and using pseudonyms on this site.
-You are welcome to contribute or contact us.

 This site was created in 2019 by Alana, as an outgrowth of the Love Not Anger project, after conducting an in-depth survey about dating difficulties.
 In 1997, Alana created the first peer-support website & mailing list for this issue, called Involuntary Celibacy.
 That started as a friendly and egalitarian forum, but was handed off to other people.
 The movement eventually evolved into the “incel” communities that are often misogynist and sometimes advocate violence.
 It is time to develop healthier supports for inexperienced people, following these principles: